StroescuDiana/Manual_testing_portofolio/Final Project/README.md

 ## 1.3 Test Analysis

-The testing process will be executed based on the above requirements for the Dependents module.
+The testing process will be executed based on the above requirements for the Add to cart module.
 The following test conditions were found:
- * Enter data only for mandatory fields and check that the dependant is created/updated
- * Enter data for all available fields and check that the dependant is created/updated
- * Leave mandatory fields empty and check that the dependant cannot be created/updated
- * View dependant details and check they are correct
- * View all dependants in a list
- * Check all validation constraints for the fields
+ * Any product available on the website can be added to the cart.
+ * When a user opens the website, the cart feature is easy to find and use.
+ * In the cart page, each product added has the name and price displayed.
+ * The cart can store multiple products.
+ * With each product added, the cart is able to calculate the total price.

 ## 1.4 Test Design